Make Dehydrated Apples--Plain and Cinnamon! (Super Healthy, Super Fun, Super EASY!)

 But like many harvests, these ready fruits and vegetables come in waves, right?
 If you are like me, it's feast or famine as things ripen, and apples are no exception!
 Drying (dehydrating) is a great way to use up all those extra apples this late Summer and Fall!

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no cost to you!
-Thank you for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you!
+Full Disclosure Here.

 Things You Need to Make Dehydrated Apples